 Active listening: the basics

-Actively listening to your child is more than just simply hearing her.
+Actively listening to your child is more than just simply hearing him.
 Active listening is a skill.

 You can actively listen by: